Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about The United Kingdom, we always rely on the strongest methodology we can, and we don't throw out numbers at random.
+Whether it's in our blog articles or the market analyses included in our property pack about The United Kingdom, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Office for National Statistics (ONS) UK House Price Index The UK's official statistics body publishing the standard sold-price house price series.
-We used it as our anchor for actual UK prices in completed transactions.
-We cross-checked it against lender and portal indexes to avoid confusing asking prices with sold prices.
+| Office for National Statistics (ONS) | The UK's official statistics body for sold-price house data. | We used ONS UK HPI as our main anchor for real transaction prices in The United Kingdom.
+We cross-checked it against lender and portal indexes to avoid confusing asking prices with sold prices. |

-HM Land Registry UK HPI Dashboard The official keeper of property title records in England and Wales.
-We used it to sanity-check national average price levels and recent price direction.
-We treated it as official confirmation alongside ONS data.
+| HM Land Registry | The official keeper of property title records in England and Wales. | We used Land Registry data to confirm national average prices and recent trends.
+We treated it as a second official source alongside ONS for double-checking accuracy. |

-Halifax House Price Index A major UK mortgage lender with a long-running, widely cited price index.
-We used it as a mortgage-market view of pricing.
-We triangulated it with ONS and Rightmove to avoid single-index bias.
+| Halifax House Price Index | A major UK mortgage lender with a long-running price index. | We used Halifax as a "mortgage-market view" of UK pricing.
+We triangulated it with ONS and Rightmove to avoid relying on any single index. |